tanuj888/AWS-CloudWatch-Lambda/README.md

 1. Create an IAM User  and create a user with administrative privileges on both Amazon console and API
 2. Create Lambda function:
     - Create a directory for your project and name a function e.g. "Hello.py"
-4. Create IAM Policy : Automatically create a policy file using the AWS policy generator.
+3. Create IAM Policy : Automatically create a policy file using the AWS policy generator.
     - Under AWS Service select AWS CloudWatch Logs
-5. Create Terraform Resources:
+4. Create Terraform Resources:
-6. To enable TerraForm to deploy Lambda functions, you need to create three .tf files in the \lambda-test\ project folder:
+5. To enable TerraForm to deploy Lambda functions, you need to create three .tf files in the \lambda-test\ project folder:
     - iam-lambda.tf – defines two TerraForm resources and assigns the IAM policies to them
-    - provider.tf – defines AWS as a TerraForm provider
+    - provider.tf – defines AWS as a TerraForm provider.
+[Reference](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)
     - lambda.tf – defines the Lambda function as a TerraForm resource
-7. Deploy the Lambda function to AWS:
+6. Deploy the Lambda function to AWS:
    - Run the following command in the {TerraForm-directory} to initialize TerraForm and download plugins:
    - terraform init : Then run this command to deploy all the resources in the project folder:
    - terraform apply -auto-approve : That’s it!
 TerraForm will automatically deploy your Lambda function to AWS.
-9. ### Create a directory in local machine and create  terraform files in it-
-     - Provider.tf to mention the AWS provided with the region defined.
-[Reference](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)
-     - Iam.tf to mention the virtual private cloud components.
-[Reference](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/vpc)

-2. ### Push the code in Github
+8. Push the code in Github
  ````
  git init -x main
  git add .